 Successful branding is what creates lasting recognition among consumers and makes something a “household name”.
 It’s the first thing that comes to mind when customers think of a need or desire related to your brand.
-Unfortunately, one of the fallacies of business today is that when it comes to branding, consumer branding is all that is needed.
+Unfortunately, one of the misconceptions of business today is that when it comes to branding, consumer branding is all that is needed.

 The first step when attempting to use extended business trips as a branding advantage opportunity is to truly understand what employer branding means.
 The employer brand is your company’s reputation as an employer.
 So, employer branding is simply the process of creating and continually promoting the employer brand.
 Having a strong employer brand communicates to job seekers that your company is a great place to work, thereby attracting top candidates.

-Employer branding doesn’t just keep the company’s name, products, and services in the forefront of customers’ minds.
+Employer branding doesn’t just keep the company’s name, products, and services at the forefront of customers’ minds.
 It also influences the quality and volume of candidates that apply with you.
 Presenting your company as a desirable place to work will help you attract the attention of top talent.

 Existing employees are your greatest resource for getting the employer messages out to the masses.
 However, this cannot happen unless they are given the go-ahead to make it happen.
 Of course, this only works if your employees are already engaged in their work and are passionate about the company.
-One good way to empower employees to spread the word is to simply communicate that you want more great people (like them) to join the company.
+One good way to empower employees to spread the word is to simply communicate that you want more great people (like them) to join the team.

 When employees are on an extended business trip, make sure that they have all the tools they need to serve well as your company’s brand ambassador.

 Just because some of your employees are abroad, it doesn’t mean that your corporate branding has to suffer.
 These employees can stay at comfortable accommodations and continue to generate a lot of chatter regarding their employer.
-Updates from speaking at trade shows and conferences or recap interviews from business trips can be engaging pieces of content.
+Updates from speaking at trade shows and conferences or recap interviews from business trips can be very engaging pieces of content.

 Employer branding can continue with specified employees crafting sensational articles, blog postings, and utilizing social media to connect with thousands of quality job candidates.
 By empowering relocated employees, keeping them informed, and giving them the right tools, your employer brand will continue to reach more and more people seeking a company like yours.